manticoresoftware/manticoresearch/docs/conf_options_reference/data_source_configuration_options.rst

 fail.
 Therefore, any permanent updates should not be done from here.
-For instance, updates on helper table that permanently change the last successfully indexed ID should not be run from post-fetch query; they should be run from `post-index query <sql_query_post_index>` instead.
+For instance, updates on helper table that permanently change the last successfully indexed ID should not be run from post-fetch query; they should be run from :ref:`post-index query <sql_query_post_index>` instead.